Binary Translation

 With the new godot-sandbox.zip

 you can now add that to your project again, overwriting the old Godot Sandbox extension files similar to when you added the extension in the beginning.
-The sandbox should now automatically pick up the translation without any interaction on all platforms, present and future, and you should see a drastic performance increase on the program running in that Sandbox, until you modify the program again.
+The sandbox should now automatically pick up the translation without any interaction on all platforms, and you should see a drastic performance increase on the program running in that Sandbox, until you modify the program again.

 That's it.